 A tour player on Team Discraft, Austin Hannum sports a Big Z in his bag since day 1 of playing Disc Golf.
 He purchased the disc on sale in Austin, Texas and hasn't looked back at any other Mid-Range on the market.
 Another tour players for Team Discraft, Andrew Presnell bags a Z Drone.
 It's his favorite disc of all time and uses it for hyzer approach shots.
 Ability to trust the stability and a consistent fade at the end of the flight is invaluable.
 When it's windy outside, the disk gets a massive amount of work on the course due to the reliability.
 If you haven't noticed, both players with Discraft reviews are touring players with massive arm speed.

 Here is what Discraft has to say about the disc:

 Our friends in windier places love the FLX Drone™ like no other midrange for its ability to fight any headwind and not turn over.
 Very overstable, best for advanced players and forehand approaches.

 - Height: 2.0 cm

 - Rim Width: 1.5 cm

-Multiple other pro’s use the Drone, but like we said the addition of the Zone has caught the eye of everyone since it’s almost the exact same disc, but being a little more domey.
-For a beginner/intermediate that’s a great thing, but for experts they have really been pushing more and more towards very overstable discs.
-By all means don’t take this comment as the Drone is not overstable, it’s just there has been some releases that have been.
+Multiple other pros use the Drone, but like we said the addition of the Zone has caught the eye of everyone since it’s almost the exact same disc, but being a little more domey.
+For a beginner/intermediate that’s a great thing, but for experts, they have really been pushing more and more towards very overstable discs.
+By all means, don’t take this comment as the Drone is not overstable, it’s just there have been some releases that have been.